Paul Simon: 1986–1992: Graceland and The Rhythm of the Saints

 In 1986, Simon was awarded an Honorary Doctor of Music degree from Berklee College of Music, where he had served on the board of trustees.
 Simon decided to record an album of South African music after hearing a bootlegged tape of mbaqanga, South African street music, and in 1986 he traveled to Johannesburg and recorded with African musicians.
 Additional sessions were held in New York.
 The sessions featured many South African acts, notably Ladysmith Black Mambazo, and Simon also collaborated with several American artists, duetting with Linda Ronstadt on "Under African Skies" and playing with Los Lobos on "All Around the World or The Myth of Fingerprints".

 The resulting album, Graceland, became Simon's most successful studio album.
-Simon recalls that "I improvised in two ways - by making up melodies in falsetto, and by singing any words that came to mind down in my lower and mid range.
+Simon recalled that "I improvised in two ways — by making up melodies in falsetto, and by singing any words that came to mind down in my lower and mid range.
 I tried not to censor the words and to keep an ear cocked to see if a phrase came out that was interesting enough to suggest that my subconscious had allowed something significant to bubble out.
 Though I had no intentions of writing about Elvis Presley, the word 'Graceland' came very early.
 While writing the lyrics, I always tried to stay true to the mood of the music, which was flowing, pleasant and easy."
 Stephen Holden wrote "Listening to Graceland, one gets the sense of an artist submitting to, and being swept up by, musical forces he does not totally understand.
 Adding a crucial extra dimension to the album is Mr. Simon's very urbane literary sensibility, which pulls against the simplicity of the music and lends the songs a kind of double vision.
 The music extends and enriches the language while the lyrics meditate on the music."
 It is estimated to have sold more than 16 million copies worldwide.
 Graceland won the 1987 Grammy for Album of the Year.
-In 2006, the album was added to the United States' National Recording Registry as "culturally, historically or aesthetically important".
+In 2006, it was added to the United States' National Recording Registry as "culturally, historically or aesthetically important".